Honorariums/Gifts to Speakers

 Honorariums/gifts may not be paid to companies or organizations.

-- Services provided by companies or organizations must be contracted.
+- Services provided by companies or organizations shall be contracted.

 The honorarium/gift should not be used to avoid compliance with Business Procedure 5.4.12-P or Business Procedure 5.4.14-P.